yale-cpsc-419-templates/pset-3-template/README.md

 ## Error Handling: Bad Server

 Since you control the machine that is running both the server application and the database, there is not much we will force you to worry about for server-side errors.
-There are, however, two errors that your program must handle gracefully.
+There are, however, two errors that your program must handle gracefully:
 1. The server is started with a port that is not a positive integer.
 If the server is started with a command such as `$ python runserver.py notaport`, it should display a meaningful error message and exit.
 1. The database file does not exist.